isomerpages/moe-ast/_about-us/AST  Master Teachers.md

 <div>

 <p>
 Subject Chapters are Networked Learning Communities (NLCs) of teachers and teacher leaders from across schools, and Principal Master Teachers in AST.
-All teachers are members of the Subject-domain Subject Chapters for the subject(s) they teach, and members of the CCE and Learner Profile domains.
+All teachers are members of the Subject-domain Subject Chapters for the subject(s) they teach, and members of the CCE and Learner Profile domains.</p>

+	<h5>Subject Chapters in AST</h5>
 <table>
 	<tbody><tr>
 		<th>Humanities &amp; CCE </th>